chesterliliang/solodocs/Getting-Started/Build-your-own-ETH-wallet/9-send.md

 ## `send` command

-In tutorial 4, we will transfer ETH with **WOOKONG Solo**.
+In this section, we will transfer ETH with **WOOKONG Solo**.

 1. ETH transaction data is [RLP](https://github.com/ethereum/wiki/wiki/RLP) encoded, we do not need to add a dependency to [rlp package](https://github.com/ethereumjs/rlp) in our project explicitly as it is already in the dependency tree of [web3.js](https://github.com/ethereum/web3.js), just add the following code to the top of `index.js` is enough.

-2. Add the following code to the top of `index.js`.

     ```js
     const { encode } = require('rlp');
     ```

-3. Add the following function at the end of `index.js`.
+2. Add the following function at the end of `index.js`.
     ```js
     async function processSend(command) {
         const ready = await isDeviceReady();